A look at and repair of a Motorola DP4800 with an SMA aerial socket.

 I wasn’t overly thrilled to have to be messing with the HT, but i did enjoy the whole orangeness of the gasket however, so that kind of helped, as i think orange is a calming colour, that is until you come to reassemble the HT…

 So, with PCB removed, i inspected the MS147 and aeriel socket and tried to figure out how they’d done it.
-They had taped over the MS147 socket, not with kapton tape or anything, but with what looked like masking tape, or some other fibrous tape.
+They had taped over the MS147 socket to insulate it from a wire they needed to add, not with kapton tape or anything, but with what looked like masking tape, or some other fibrous tape.

-The frame and chassis we see would normally be ‘hot’ – so they cut a track or two and isolated the frame, and then jumpered a short link to the GND of the set to the frame
+The threaded antenna frame / chassis we see would normally be ‘hot’ – so they cut a track or two and isolated this threaded frame, and then just jumpered it with a short link to the GND of the set, so the threaded frame was now GND.

-I know it’s not Louis Rossmann quality PCB detail.
+I know it’s not Louis Rossmann quality PCB detail. i wasn’t expecting to do such work.
 Sorry 🙂

 You can perhaps see in the photo below a little more clearly, above the top of the coil what looks like a piece of track was removed or perhaps a SMD component like a small cap.
 I haven’t checked the circuit diagram – i don’t have one.